 - The beneficiaries under the Citizenship Amendment Bill can reside in any state of India = the burden of these persecuted migrants will be shared by the entire country and not only Assam.

 - Moreover, these migrants were earlier given protection against legal action in the years 2015 & 2016.
 Long term visa protection was also granted to them.
-Thus the proposed amendment will only extend this benefits further to make these persecuted migrants eligible to apply for citizenship.
+Thus the proposed amendment will only extend these benefits further to make these persecuted migrants eligible to apply for citizenship.

 What is the way forward?